 For example, the breakdown of juicer infomercial might look like this:

 - Eating too many processed foods is destroying your health.

-- The solution is to eat more fresh fruits and juices
+- The solution is to eat more fresh fruits, vegetables, and juices.

-- The problem with typical juicers is that they’re too large, time-consuming to use, expensive, hard to clean, and kill too many of your food’s helpful nutrients.
+- The problem is that typical juicers are too large, time-consuming to use, expensive, hard to clean, and kill too many of your food’s helpful nutrients.

 - Our awesome, compact, easy-to-clean, and affordable juice machine is what you need!

-- If you’re like most people, you want to lose weight and get in better shape, right?
+- Do you want to lose weight and get in the best shape of your life?

-- What you need is our awesome, cost-effective, home workout DVD/machine.
+- What you need is our awesome, cost-effective home exercise machine.